SneakyBobito/UForm/README.md

 UForm
 =====

-Php reimplemented and refactored version of Phalcon\Form
+Php reimplemented and refactored version of Phalcon\Form, because the concept is good, but some things were missing